Turn Island Marine State Park

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife website.

-The main area to access the island is on the cove on the northwest harbor, near the mooring buoys.
+The main area to access the island is on the cove on the northwest harbor.
 The cove to the west has a reef that extends out from the small island.
 It is not recommended to use this beach.

 Turn Island has 12 primitive campsites and three buoys.
 Camping is available on a first come, first served basis.
 This island is a wildlife refuge.
 Visitors should stay on designated hiking trails.
 Fires are not permitted.
 Camp stoves are allowed.
 Please do not disturb the wildlife.